seeker142/seeker142.github.io/_posts/Honzuki/2023-12-09-honzuki_drama10.markdown

 「I never thought Myne would live to see adulthood.
 So, to see her growing up into a normal adult, coming back with a lively smile, and being able to celebrate Lutz's coming-of-age ceremony today made me so incredibly happy...」

-Myne used to be so weak, with a delicate appetite and a small build.
+Myne used to be so weak, with her delicate appetite and small build.
 After becoming a noble, she spent two years soaking in medicine and sleeping without any signs of growth.
 Yet, now my daughter has grown into an adult woman, at least in appearance.
 I couldn't believe my own eyes.

 「Just like I said she would.」